PR firm v-Fluence is run by former Monsanto communications chief Jay Byrne. By Jonathan Matthews and Claire Robinson

 USDA and Syngenta also clients of v-Fluence

 Tracking and doxing critics of GMOs and pesticides is not all v-Fluence has been getting up to on behalf of the US government.
-It has also emerged during this year-long investigation that Byrne’s firm was hired, together with another PR firm whose name was on the contract, by the US Department of Agriculture to assist their efforts to undermine the EU’s Green Deal, and in particular its Farm to Fork (F2F) policy of aiming to cut pesticide use by 50% by 2030.
+It also emerged during this year-long investigation that Byrne’s firm was hired, together with another PR firm - the White House Writers Group - whose name was on the contract, by the US Department of Agriculture to assist their efforts to undermine the EU’s Green Deal, and in particular its Farm to Fork (F2F) policy of aiming to cut pesticide use by 50% by 2030.
 Le Monde has an excellent article on this.

 v-Fluence has also had a long-term contract with Syngenta to defend their herbicide paraquat.
 This has led to Byrne and his firm being sued by victims of Parkinson’s disease who believe it was caused by their use of paraquat and who accuse Byrne and v-Fluence of working with Syngenta for 20 years to “neutralize critics” of paraquat and hide the risks of this highly toxic product, including its scientifically established links to Parkinson’s.